Joecstarr/thesis/sections/tabulation/initial_dataset/initial_dataset.md

 > Montesinos tangles I make apart?", and "How many Montesinos tangles can I
 > write down?"

-The methodologies outlined here for relatively simple classes of tangle will give a grounding for the thought process we will use to approach the more difficult algebraic/arborescent case.
+The methodologies outlined here are for relatively simple classes of tangle.
+For each, we will give a grounding for the thought process we will use to approach the more difficult algebraic/arborescent case.

 ```{include} ./rational.md